Generic selectors

 In this equation, CH4 represents methane, O2 represents oxygen, CO2 represents carbon dioxide, and H2O represents water.
 The numbers in front of the chemical formulas are the stoichiometric coefficients, which indicate the ratio in which the substances react and are produced.

 It is important to note that chemical equations must be balanced, that is, they must have the same number of atoms of each element on both sides of the equation.
-Balancing chemical equations is done by adjusting the stoichiometric coefficients, ensuring that the law of conservation of matter is met.
+Balancing a chemical equation is done by adjusting the stoichiometric coefficients, ensuring that the law of conservation of matter is met.

-Balancing chemical equations
+Simulations of chemical equations

+Watch the first of our simulations of chemical equations.
 How do you know if a chemical equation is balanced?
 What can you change to balance an equation?
 Play a game to test your ideas!

 Licencia de Creative Commons